asafratzon/obsidian-sync-backup/README.md

 1. **Syncthing**: For syncing notes across devices securely and freely, see [official website](https://syncthing.net).
 2. **Obsidian**: For its powerful note-taking capabilities, see [official website](https://obsidian.md).
 3. **This repository**: For automated backups, ensuring your notes are always safe and recoverable.
-4. Consider Importer community plugin for importing existing notes: [Importer Community Plugin](obsidian://show-plugin?id=obsidian-importer).
+4. Consider [Importer Community Plugin](obsidian://show-plugin?id=obsidian-importer) for importing existing notes.

 If you've already got an existing/different setup in place, may the force be with you.

 ### Objective Overview

-Assuming you have multiple devices including several mobile devices and laptops/PCs, our goal is to sync Obsidian notes across all devices.
+Assuming you have multiple devices including mobile device/s and laptop/s and/or PC/s, our goal is to sync Obsidian notes across all devices.
 One device, referred to as the "main laptop", will be responsible for periodic backups of your notes.

 1. **Setup Syncthing on Your Main Laptop**